 How To Deal With Filmmaking Rejection (Like A Pro)

-A couple years ago, I sat in on a panel discussion where a few established producers shared their stories of success and failure.
-During the question and answer session, a filmmaker from the audience stood up and boldly pitched his TV series idea (political subject-matter) to the producers.
+A couple of years ago, I sat in on a panel discussion where a few established producers shared their stories of success and failure.
+During the question and answer session, a filmmaker from the audience stood up and boldly pitched his TV series idea (political subject matter) to the producers.
 After making his pitch, he asked:

 “What do you think?”

-One of the producers responded, saying the idea could be interesting with the right execution.
+One of the producers responded, saying the idea could be engaging with the proper execution.

 “Would you consider making it?”

-The producer responded that making a series wasn’t really her focus or skill set.
+The producer responded that making a series wasn’t her focus or skill set.
 She clarified that her focus was narrative family films, targeting the international market.
 And upon hearing this, the filmmaker got visibly agitated.